 So we’ve talked upsets, but more often than not the higher seeds will prevail.

 If a No. 1 seed sits at -2,000, they're a pretty useless moneyline bet.
-While a 16-seed has an insanely high ROI, there's basically no chance of them winning.
+While a 16-seed has an insanely high ROI potential, there's very little chance of them winning outright.

 Since 1985, the average margin of victory in No. 1 vs. 16 matchups has been around 24 points.